komodorio/docs/docs/Integrations/datadog-webhook.md

 1. Make sure the prerequisites above are met.
 1. Locate the Datadog installation tile on [Komodor Integration Settings](https://app.komodor.com/main/integration).
-1. Press __Install__.
+1. Press __Install Integration__.
-1. Follow instructions on the screen.
+1. Follow the on screen instructions.

 ### Confirmation

-1. A Datadog Integration tile will be added to the top section of labeled __Installed Integrations__.
+1. A Datadog Integration tile will be added to the top section under __Installed Integrations__.

 ### Configuring the webhook in Datadog

 1. Go to [Datadog Webhook Integration Setup](https://app.datadoghq.com/account/settings#integrations/webhooks)
 1. Create a `+ New` Webhook
-1. Call the webhook `komodor`
+1. Name the webhook `komodor`
 1. Enter the webhook server URL in the URL field: https://app.komodor.com/collector/datadog/webhook
 1. Copy the following Payload schema into the Payload field:
 ```json